bsmith89/strain-corr/doc/manuscript/manuscript.md

 to study the functional consequences of strain-level variation in the gut microbiome.

-The most common way to study intraspecific variation _in situ_ is to quantify the gene families present in shotgun metagenomes—an approach referred to as "pangenome profiling".
-Pangenome profiling estimates the mean sequencing depth—sometimes called vertical coverage—of a gene family as the mean number of reads aligning to each base of a representative sequence [@milaneseMicrobialAbundanceActivity2019b] (Fig. 1A).
+The most common way to study microbial gene content _in situ_ is to quantify the gene families present in shotgun metagenomes—an approach referred to as "pangenome profiling".
+Pangenome profiling estimates the mean sequencing depth---sometimes called vertical coverage---of a gene family as the mean number of reads aligning to each base of a representative sequence [@milaneseMicrobialAbundanceActivity2019b] (Fig. 1A).
 (For brevity, we use "gene" as short-hand for gene family and "depth" for mean sequencing depth throughout this paper.)
 Several existing tools, including PanPhlAn [@beghiniIntegratingTaxonomicFunctional2021] and MIDAS [@zhaoMIDAS2MetagenomicIntraspecies2023;@nayfachIntegratedMetagenomicsPipeline2016a] perform pangenome profiling.
 However, due to several sources of error in quantifying gene depth, a second algorithm is needed to infer which genes are actually present in a specific strain’s genome, a step that we call gene content estimation.
-Since this strain is never directly observed in isolation—indeed, it is only a hypothesis—we refer to it as an inferred strain.
+Since this strain is never directly observed in isolation---indeed, it is only a hypothesis---we refer to it as an inferred strain.
 Tools for gene content estimation are often based on the assumption that all encoded genes will be at a similar depth: the same as the overall species depth [@plazaonateMSPminerAbundancebasedReconstitution2019a], which can be directly estimated from the depth of species marker genes [@blanco-miguezExtendingImprovingMetagenomic2023;@milaneseMicrobialAbundanceActivity2019b].
-Therefore, the depth ratio—the ratio of a given gene’s depth to the overall species depth—can be used as the key criterion for the selection of genes [@nayfachIntegratedMetagenomicsPipeline2016a].
+Therefore, the depth ratio---the ratio of a given gene’s depth to the overall species depth---can be used as the key criterion for the selection of genes [@nayfachIntegratedMetagenomicsPipeline2016a].

 However, gene content estimation using pangenome profiles faces four key